parthian-sterlet/antinoise/README.md

 12. output file, additional output table compares (a) the dinucleotide frequencies in all input sequences that did not achieve the required number of found background sequences per one foreground sequence Rbf and (b) the average dinucleotide frequencies for the foreground sequnce set.
 13. output file, current progress in calculation, the fraction of completely processed foreground sequences, i.e. for each such foreground sequence exactly Rbf background sequences were found

-Whole chromosome sequences in plain format are required to run the program, i.e. headers lines >... should be deleted from the whole chromosome files in fasta format.
+Whole chromosome sequences in plain format are required to run the program, i.e. headers lines >... should be deleted from the whole chromosome files in FASTA format.
 These plain files should contain only nucleotides A, T, G, C, N, all other degenerate nucleotides for simplicity are replaced by 'N'.
 The symbols like ' ', '\t' etc. are deleted, e.g. for *A. thaliana* genome five files are required: chr1.plain, chr2.plain, chr3.plain, chr4.plain, chr5.plain, for human/mouse respective files refer to whole chromosomes 1-22,X,Y / 1-19,X,Y. Additional scripts described above [no_mask_pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/no_mask.pl) and [mask_pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/mask.pl) are applied to consruct functional pipelines including generation of these files in PLAIN format

 ## Background sequences generation: Synthetic
 [mix0.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/mix0.cpp)
-1. input fasta file (foreground set)
+1. input FASTA file (foreground set)
-2. output fasta file (background set)
+2. output FASTA file (background set)
 3. required number of found background sequences per one foreground sequence, Rbf (default value 5)

 ## Partitiong of one FASTA file with multiple sequences into multiple file with individual sequences
   [fasta_muliplefiles.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_muliplefiles.cpp)
 1. input FASTA format file, mutiple sequences
 2. base name of output FASTA files, value ZZZ results output files ZZZ1.fa and ZZZ2.fa output file for the first and second sequences in input file, and so on next
-3. int mode for output filenames: values 1 means the order 1,2,3, etc., i.e. filenames do not depend on the information in sequence headers after '>' in input fasta file; 0 = filenames are defined by the information in sequence headers after '>' in input fasta file.
+3. int mode for output filenames: values 1 means the order 1,2,3, etc., i.e. filenames do not depend on the information in sequence headers after '>' in input FASTA file; 0 = filenames are defined by the information in sequence headers after '>' in input FASTA file.
 For example, for human genome with headers of chromosomes { >chr1, >chr2, ... , >chr22, >chrX and >chrY } and value 0 provides exactly {chr1.fa, chr2.fa, ... , chr22.fa, chrX.fa and chrY.fa }, while value 1 does not

 ## Whole genome conversion from FASTA to PLAIN format
 [fasta_to_plain0.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_to_plain0.cpp)